-- 1. Technology played a minor role in education 50 years ago.
-However, computers are a major part of education today. - 2.
-Students who fail often wait until the day before a test to study.
+1. Technology played a minor role in education 50 years ago.
+However,

+- 2. Students who fail often wait until the day before a test to study.
 In contrast, - 3.
 In many classes, students work together on group projects, but - 4.
 It is important for students to look at tests and assignments carefully when their instructors return their papers.
 They should never - 5.
 Although some things about English are still confusing to me,